1.0 Introduction

 When creating External Functions, first determine the number of parameters/columns that need to be processed, and the precise data types of such columns.

 Fortanix recommends creating separate External Functions for tokenization and detokenization based on the number and type of columns.
-External Functions can call API Gateway integration endpoints based on tokenization and detokenization as explained previously and as shown below.
+External Functions can call API Gateway integration endpoints based on tokenization and detokenization, as explained previously and as shown below.

 Configure the AWS Gateway API Integration deployment stage and IAM Role in Snowflake.